fdformula/FiniteDifferenceFormula.jl/README.md

             n: the n-th order derivative to be found
        points: in the format of a range, start:stop (See examples below.)
-printformulaq: print the computed formula?
+printformulaq: print the computed formula or not

    points  |  The points to be used
    --------+----------------------------------------------